Expertise

-Pentaho® is a prominent open source reporting project with a great vision of a single, comprehensive BI suite that covers the gamut from reporting to data mining.
-Note, though, that reporting is but a small part of Pentaho’s overall vision of providing a soup-to-nuts, open source Business Intelligence Suite.
-The Pentaho BI Suite Community Edition (BI) encompasses several open source projects: the Pentaho BI Platform & Server, Pentaho Reporting, Pentaho Analysis Services (Mondrian), Pentaho Data Integration (Kettle), and Pentaho Data Mining (Weka).
+Pentaho® is a prominent open source reporting project with a great vision of a single, comprehensive BI suite that covers the full spectrum of business intelligence (BI) life cycle including ETL, reporting, analytics, visualization, and data mining.
+Reporting is a only a portion of Pentaho’s overall vision of providing a soup-to-nuts, open source Business Intelligence Suite.
+The Pentaho BI Suite Community Edition (BI) encompasses the following open source projects: the Pentaho BI Platform & Server, Pentaho Reporting, Pentaho Analysis Services (Mondrian), Pentaho Data Integration (Kettle), and Pentaho Data Mining (Weka).

 This article focuses on the reporting components, primarily Pentaho Reporting, along with the reporting functionality included Pentaho BI Platform & Server and Pentaho Analysis Services.